harshad16-student/fish-dataset-analysis-linear-regression/readme.md

-Data Analysis of the fish dataset
+Applying Linear Regression to the fish dataset and draw meaningful conclusions